ykaylani/najm.dot/README.md

 - True Anomaly is the current position of the body along it's path from the periapsis.
 - the Ascending Node Longitude is the angle (in radians) from where the body will cross from going south to going north.
 - the Inclination is the tilt of the orbit.

-Visualization
-- Orbit Trails toggles the visibility of orbit trails.
-This is currently not recommended for purely performance-based applications as it uses Unity's built-in LineRenderer, which can produce a ton of CPU overhead with many objects.
-- Orbit Trail Material will be used to render the path.
-If the N-Body has this as empty, the simulation will fallback to the Originator's Orbit Trail Material.
-- Orbit trail length defines the maximum number of previous visualization timesteps that can be displayed.

 ## Technical Details